Rat Populations Have Exploded In Central Texas

 Rat control is a big part of our rodent and wildlife service line.
 Rats are common pests that love to find a way into attic spaces for some protection from the elements.

 We are happy to get rid of rats in your attic; we do it for a living.
-Our rat control services have been developed and fine-tuned for over our 35 years with the latest technologies and techniques.
+Our rat control services in the Austin area have been developed and fine-tuned for over our 35 years with the latest technologies and techniques.

 Roof rats or Norway rats are very common in the Austin and Central Texas.